 Horace was a member of the newly formed 904 Flotilla, who trained on Landing Craft Support (medium) – or, in short, the L.C.S.
 (M)s.
 These crafts had twin 0.5″ calibre machine guns and a 4″ smoke mortar (later firing high explosive bombs) plus a smoke generator.
 Horace became the driver of boat No. 74, and was part of the invasion of Gold Beach during D-Day, 6th June.

-In 2005, he remarked; “We were giving covering fire to the amphibious ‘DD’ tanks as they approached the beaches, but it was like using a pea-shooter against those concrete gun emplacements on the beaches.
+In 2005, he remarked; “We were giving covering fire to the amphibious ‘DD’ tanks as they approached the beaches, but it was like using a pea-shooter against those concrete gun emplacements.
 Our bullets just bounced off.
 We were shelled a bit, bombed a bit and blown about a bit, but somehow, I survived”.

 One of his eardrums was burst with all the noise, so he was deaf in one ear for the rest of his life.